themountaintop/exploring_world_emissions/README.md

 #### Segment 2

+For this segment we have created a machine learning model, , and individually committed to our branches of the repo before merging.

 #### Who worked on what?

-Andrew: Presentation, Tableau, Merge reviews
+- Andrew: Presentation, Tableau, Merge reviews

-Kevin: Machine Learning Model, Python, Merge reviews
+- Kevin: Machine Learning Model, Python, Merge reviews

-Kimber: Presentation, Tableau, Merge reviews
+- Kimber: Presentation, Tableau, Merge reviews

-Ryan: Machine Learning Model, Merge reviews
+- Ryan: Machine Learning Model, Python, Merge reviews

 #### Segment 2 Challenges: